Kimberly, Arkansas

-The incorporated town of Kimberly, a sparsely inhabited area on the south side of Murfreesboro, Arkansas, began in late 1908 as an ill-fated land-development project spanning almost 240 acre.
+The ghost town of Kimberly, a sparsely inhabited area on the south side of Murfreesboro, Arkansas, began in late 1908 as an ill-fated land-development project spanning almost 240 acre.
 At the time, the recently discovered Arkansas diamond field was still generating a speculative heyday, and the enterprising property owner, Millard M. (M. M.) Mauney, envisioned a dynamic settlement based upon a future mining industry.
 His location was perfect.
 The diamond field lay only a half-mile away.
 The planned extension of a railroad into Murfreesboro from the southwest would cut through Kimberly, facilitating investments and development.

 Opening ceremony

 On the weekend of January 22–23, 1909, Mauney and associates staged the opening ceremony for the grand venture.
 Helping stir publicity, the discoverer of the diamond field, "Diamond John" Huddleston, was on hand to buy Lot No. 1 for a token $70.

 Buildings

 In 1909–1910, the promoters secured a few wood-frame businesses, including a small bank, a compact three-story hotel, and a little general store.
 There were also plans for a large business center featuring a club "for the entertainment and accommodation of those interested in the diamond lands, and [for] prospectors who may visit that section."
 Meanwhile, speculative investors bought a considerable number of residential lots.